mikelevins/folio2/README.md

 - extensible generic versions of many Common Lisp  functions
 - an extensible type-conversion utility
 - an extensible contructor function for arbitrary values
+- seamless integration of the SERIES and FSet libraries

 ## Types